OlinDSA2025/olindsa2025.github.io/in_class/day04.md

 ## Overview

 We're going to take some time to dive into an implementation of a data structure: the Stack.
-We'll get started together and then I'll let you all split off to work at your own pace.
+We'll get started together, and then I'll let you all split off to work at your own pace.

 ## Arrays in Kotlin (follow up from last time)